 When it comes to plastic surgery, women aren’t the only ones interested.
 As cosmetic procedures become increasingly mainstream, more and more men are discovering the benefits of aesthetic procedures.
 Plastic surgery offices across the nation have seen an uptick in male patients looking to turn back the clock and appear more youthful.

-This is especially the case when it comes to facelift surgery.
+This is especially the case when it comes to the male facelift.
 Men from San Ramon and beyond come to us hoping to rejuvenate their faces and feel more confident, successful, and attractive.
 However, there are a few key differences doctors must keep in mind when operating on masculine features.

 #1: Bearded skin requires a careful approach.